8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 6 Things Not to Do If You Want to Have Anal Sex Successfully

 We all know that we need to use tonnes and tonnes of lube to have anal sex successfully, right?
 Well, you probably need even more lube than you think.
 No, add a bit more.
-No, more than that.
+More than that.
 Okay, now you’re good.
 If things don’t feel slippery wet, you’re probably not using enough.
 If anything is hurting, catching, or you can feel a lot of friction, you’re definitely not using enough.

 It’s also a good idea to keep adding lube regularly, particularly if you’re using water-based as it will dry up after a while.
 I like silicone lube for anal sex because it’s so slippery and lasts ages (but remember it’s not a good idea to use silicone lube with silicone toys.)